Multi-Scale Local Speculative Decoding for Image Generation: Experiments

 \subsection{Setting}

-We conduct all experiments using Tar-1.5B~\cite{han2025tar}, an MLLM finetuned from QwenVL-1.5B~\cite{bai2025qwenvl}.
-Tar is equipped with the AR-DTok generative detokenizer, enabling fully autoregressive text-to-image generation in the latent space of a discrete VQ-VAE~\cite{esser2021vqgan}.
-The model uses a single MLLM backbone and supports three resolution-specific AR-DTok checkpoints: 256p, 512p, and 1024p.
-These checkpoints share the same LlamaGen 600M~\cite{sun2024llamagen} architecture and are progressively finetuned to generate longer token sequences at higher resolutions.

-\paragraph{\methodname{}} Our method is implemented within Tar’s official GitHub repository\footnote{\url{https://github.com/csuhan/Tar}}.
-We use AR-DTok @ 256 as the autoregressive drafter and pair it with two sets of up/down-samplers to enable 2$\times$ (512p) and 4$\times$ (1024p) generation.
-The verifier is represented by ARDTok at the desired output resolution.

-The up/down-samplers are lightweight convolutional networks composed of residual blocks~\cite{he2016resnet}, with re-sampling performed via pixel shuffling~\cite{shi2016pixelshuffle}.
-To maintain compatibility with the autoregressive decoding order, all convolutions are masked to be row-causal.

-Training follows a modified VQ-GAN~\cite{esser2021vqgan} recipe adapted from ImageFolder~\cite{li2024imagefolder}, with an added commitment loss~\cite{oord2018vqvae} to encourage proximity to the VQ codebook vectors.
-Each module is trained for 150k steps (under 24 hours on 4 NVIDIA A100 GPUs) using a combination of four losses: (i) \emph{Distortion losses:} Mean squared error (MSE) and LPIPS~\cite{zhang2018lpips}, to balance pixel-level accuracy and perceptual similarity. (ii)\emph{Commitment loss:} To align outputs with the discrete latent space of the VQ-VAE. (iii) \emph{Adversarial loss:} A PatchGAN discriminator~\cite{isola2018patchgan} trained with hinge loss~\cite{lim2017hinge}, LeCam regularization~\cite{tseng2021lecam}, and discriminator augmentation~\cite{karras2020discriminatoraugmentation} to improve realism and robustness.
-We first pretrain the 2$\times$ up-sampler and subsequently add a second stage for 4$\times$ up-sampling, finetuning it for an additional 150k steps.

-\paragraph{Baselines} First, we ported the official implementation\footnote{\url{https://github.com/thisisbillhe/zipar}} of ZipAR~\cite{he2025zipar} into the Tar codebase and used it as a training-free parallel decoding method.
-Next, we adopted the official LANTERN~\cite{jang2025lantern} repository\footnote{\url{https://github.com/jadohu/LANTERN}}, which supports both LANTERN and EAGLE-2~\cite{li2024eagle2}.
-We trained two drafter models -- one for 512p and one for 1024p -- using the provided scripts, adapting them to operate within Tar’s latent space.
-We set the LANTERN hyperparameters to $k=1000$ (defining the codebook search space) and $\delta=0.4$ (TVD threshold), following the configuration reported in the original paper.
-For further details, please refer to the supplementary material.
+\paragraph{Baselines} We ported the official implementation of ZipAR~\cite{he2025zipar} into the Tar and Llamagen codebase and used it as a training-free parallel decoding method.
+Next, we adopted the official LANTERN~\cite{jang2025lantern} repository, which supports both LANTERN and EAGLE-2~\cite{li2024eagle2}.
+For Tar, we trained two drafter models -- one for 512p and one for 1024p -- using the provided scripts, adapting them to operate in the new latent space.
+We set the LANTERN hyperparameters to $k=1000$ (the codebook search space) and $\delta=0.4$ (TVD threshold), following the configuration reported in the original paper.
+For details, please refer to the Supp.
+Mat.

 \paragraph{Metrics} We evaluate all methods along three key dimensions: decoding efficiency, semantic alignment, and perceptual quality.

 \textbullet~\emph{Decoding efficiency} is measured with the speedup \ie, the ratio between the latency of the baseline sequential decoding and that of the evaluated method.
 Values greater than 1 indicate acceleration, while values below 1 reflect a slowdown.
 Latency is measured in seconds using PyTorch CUDA events on an NVIDIA A100 GPU, with a batch size of 1 and image resolutions of either 512p or 1024p, depending on the experiment.